stolostron/deploy/multiclusterengine/README.md

 ## Getting Started

-To install the Backplane-Operator, call the helper script which will supervise the installation of backplane components.
+To install the MultiCluster Engine, call the helper script which will supervise the installation of multicluster components.
 This script requires a SNAPSHOT tag as input.

-1. Run the `./backplane/start.sh` script in the root directory of this repository
+1. Run the `./multiclusterengine/start.sh` script in the root directory of this repository
 ```
-$ ./backplane/start.sh
+$ ./multiclusterengine/start.sh
 ```

 2. When prompted for the SNAPSHOT tag, either press `Enter` to use the previous tag, or provide a new SNAPSHOT tag.